korito1416/ClimateSocialPolicy/sec1_completemodel.rst

 /master_zero_shock.sh <https://github.com/korito1416/two-capital-climate-change/blob/main/master/master_zero_shock.sh>`__.
 Make sure you give right command-line arguments.

-We solve four HJB equations sequentially.
+We solve four types of HJB equations sequentially.
 First, solve 20 post-tech-post-damage HJB for each :math:`\gamma^3`.
-Then we solve one post-tech-pre-damage and 20 pre-tech-post-damage HJB conditional on post-tech-post-damage Value function.
+Then we solve one post-tech-pre-damage and one pre-tech-post-damage HJB conditional on post-tech-post-damage Value function.
 Finally we solve pre-tech-pre-damage HJB given post-tech-pre-damage and pre-tech-post-damage value functions.
 Below bash code shows this logics.